allianceauth/allianceauth/docs/features/corpstats.md

 ```

 Users who add a Corp Stats with their token will be granted permissions to view it regardless of the above permissions.
-View permissions are interpreted in the "OR" sense: a user can view their corp's Corp Stats without the `view_corp_corpstats` permission if they have the `view_alliance_corpstats` permission, same idea for their state.
+View permissions are interpreted in the "OR" sense: a user can view their Corporations's Corp Stats without the `view_corp_corpstats` permission if they have the `view_alliance_corpstats` permission, same idea for their state.
 Note that these evaluate against the user's main character.

 ## Automatic Updating
 By default Corp Stats are only updated on demand.
 If you want to automatically refresh on a schedule, add an entry to your project's settings file: